 - Keep any leftovers stored in the refrigerator to maintain freshness.
 The leftovers should keep for 3-4 days.
 To reheat, warm in the microwave or oven at 350 degrees F.

-If you love this healthy baked oatmeal, you may also enjoy these recipes:
+If you love this healthy baked oatmeal, you may also enjoy these vegan breakfast recipes:

 If you try this Peanut Butter Banana Baked Oatmeal, please let me know your thoughts by leaving a rating and comment below!
 Ready for more?
 Subscribe to my newsletter or follow along on Instagram and YouTube!Print